psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    and the transition is of irrep *h*.
    DFT functional labeled if canonical.

-.. psivar:: ADC ROOT n TOTAL ENERGY - h TRANSITION

-   The total ADC energy of root *n* within irrep *h*.
-This variable is only defined for Psi's built-in ADC and will be removed for 1.7.

-.. psivar:: ADC ROOT 0 -> ROOT n CORRELATION ENERGY - h TRANSITION

-   The correlation energy contribution to the excitation energy from the ground state to root *n* within irrep *h*.
-This variable is only defined for Psi's built-in ADC and will be removed for 1.7.

 .. psivar:: AQCC DIPOLE

    Dipole array [e a0] for the averaged quadratic coupled-cluster level of theory, (3,).